 Mental health affects everyone.
 Each year, 1 in 4 people experience a form of mental distress in England.
 At Sticker it, we want to help generate awareness and visibility for the amazing charities that create safe spaces for people living with a form of mental distress.

 For this year’s Mental Health Awareness Week, we at Sticker it are thrilled to be teaming up with Changes Bristol, a Bristol-based, peer-led charity established in 2003.
 Changes Bristol is community-led, supporting those currently experiencing any form of mental health issues and helps them to reach mental wellbeing.

 The charity is largely volunteer-based and receives minimal funding from Bristol City Council.
 At Sticker it, we are amazed by the work they do and will:

-– include mental health biodegradable sheet labels with every order
+Include mental health biodegradable paper labels with every order